UPDATE REPORT | FOOT AND MOUTH DISEASE OUTBREAK | KZN |MTUBATUBA

 – The whole of Hluhluwe uMfolozi Park

-The movement control protocol remains in place in the revised DMA with the aim to monitor and control movement of livestock and livestock products out of, into, within and through the DMA.
-The movement protocol is available upon request.
-Applications to move animals out of, into, within and through the DMA must be sent to the KwaZulu-Natal Veterinary Services (email@example.com) and are evaluated with regards to risk on a case-by-case basis.
-Numerous permits have been granted for movement and slaughter of animals from locations that are of low risk for spreading the disease and that are practicing adequate biosecurity and caution.
-Roadblocks and Visible Veterinary Patrols ensure that animals that are transported in the DMA have valid permits issued by the movement control officials of the province.
-Fines are issued to persons moving cloven-hoofed livestock without the necessary permission.
+Movement restrictions remain in place on cloven-hoofed animals, their products and genetic material out of, into, within or through the revised DMA, except on authority of a permit issued by the Veterinary Services of the area.
+Applications to move animals out of, into, within and through the DMA are evaluated with regards to risk on a case-by-case basis.
+Permits are granted for movement and slaughter of animals from locations that practice adequate biosecurity to ensure that there is a low risk for spreading the disease.
+Roadblocks and Visible Veterinary Patrols monitor any movements of animals in the DMA, to confirm that such movements have valid permits issued by the movement control officials of the province, with fines issued to persons moving cloven-hoofed livestock without the necessary permission.

 3.3 No vaccination:

-It has been decided that vaccination will not be deployed as a control measure for this outbreak, since it is evident that the disease was not spreading faster than it could be contained by applying movement control.
+The decision was made not to vaccinate for this outbreak, since it was evident that the disease was not spreading faster than it could be contained by applying movement control.

-Ongoing dip tank and farm inspections are carried out by Veterinary Services in the Province.
-Strict biosecurity measures are in place when inspecting and sampling around infected locations as well as throughout the areas at risk to avoid the spread of disease through direct or indirect contact.
-Farmers and dip tank associations have also been educated on the importance of biosecurity during a disease outbreak and have been urged to apply these practices to avoid further spread of the disease.
+Farmers and dip tank associations have been educated on the importance of biosecurity during a disease outbreak and have been urged to apply these practices to avoid further spread of the disease.

-3.5 Controlled slaughter of animals of affected feedlots:
+3.5 Controlled slaughtering of animals of affected feedlots:

 The two affected feedlots remain under quarantine.
-Clinical and serological surveillance at the feedlots indicated that there is no active disease spread amongst animals anymore.
-Upon application by the owners who wanted to commence slaughter of animals from the affected feedlots, permission was granted allowing for direct slaughter at designated abattoirs, with specific provisions made for risk mitigation measures in line with the OIE Terrestrial Animal Health Code to ensure that the risk of spreading FMD virus is negligible.
+Direct slaughter at designated abattoirs is continuing, with specific provisions made for risk mitigation measures in line with the OIE Terrestrial Animal Health Code to ensure that the risk of spreading FMD virus is negligible.
 Meat from affected premises is not eligible for export.

 4. Epidemiological investigation